Your Virtual Private Server (VPS)

-In the Infrastructure> Server section, all the servers you have configured are listed in a table.
-This table lists the most important information about the individual servers:
+In the Infrastructure > server section of the Cloud Panel, all servers configured by you are listed in a table.
+This table contains the most important information on each server:

-Name: This is the name assigned to the server.
+Name: the name assigned to the server.
 You can change the server name at any time.

 Status: This is the current operational status of the server.
 By clicking on the status, you can change the status of the server at any time.